In North Korea, a church renovated, missionaries jailed

 "Part of North Korea's fear of Christianity stems from the successful challenge which Christians like Kim Dae-jung and Cardinal Stephen Kim made in ending the military dictatorship in South Korea," said Lord David Alton, chairman of the United Kingdom's All-Party Parliamentary Group on North Korea.

-As head of the Korean Catholic Church, Cardinal Kim helped mobilise South Koreans against South Korea's military dictatorship in the 1980s, alongside former President and democracy activist Kim Dae-jung, a fellow Roman Catholic.
+As head of the Korean Catholic Church, Cardinal Kim helped mobilize South Koreans against South Korea's military dictatorship in the 1980s, alongside former President and democracy activist Kim Dae-jung, a fellow Roman Catholic.

 "With the imminent arrival of Pope Francis in Seoul, they (Pyongyang) will also be reflecting on the role which John Paul II played in ending Eastern European communism," Alton said.